Environmental Alpha Against a Backdrop of Industry Change

 Despite this explosive growth, the conversation still remains quite similar to the one in 2009, when I joined the field as a full-time practitioner.
 While some institutional investors have become quite advanced in their methods for ESG integration, others are still puzzling over nonstandardized corporate sustainability reporting and waiting for mandates around disclosure to formalize their approach.

 Opportunities for true leadership are still, in my opinion, up for grabs.
 Although there are many institutional investors with successful track records in the sustainable investing space, there are only a few that have woven sustainability into the fabric of their culture, investment outlook, and processes.
 Many times, the sustainability team is a separate entity within an organization.

 In any case, I am quite optimistic looking forward.
-Almost two years ago, I began working with individual investors as a financial advisor.
-When I explain the concept of ESG integration to my clients at Pell Wealth Partners—the idea that we need to look at all material factors, not just ones that have been tracked in the past—they usually respond by asking why professional investors haven’t been thinking this way all along.
+Almost two years ago, I began working with individual investors as a financial advisor, similar to the best Financial Advisor Cardiff offers.
+When I explain the concept of ESG integration to my clients at Pell Wealth Partners-the idea that we need to look at all material factors, not just ones that have been tracked in the past-they usually respond by asking why professional investors haven’t been thinking this way all along.

 So here’s to the next chapter.
 This Journal captures conversations within the sustainable investing industry just as Environmental Alpha allowed a broader audience to view the change taking place among the largest and most forward-thinking institutional investors at the time.
 I look forward to catalyzing continued change with my Journal of Environmental Investing colleagues and our readers.